2011 Global Champions Tour

-The competitions was held between March 17, 2011 and November 12, 2011.
-There was no final.
-At the end of the season the best 18 riders in the final overall standings had got a bonus prize money.
+The competitions were held between March 17, 2011 and November 12, 2011.
+There was no final round; at the end of the season, the best 18 show jumping horseback riders in the final overall standings received bonus prize money.

 Competitions

-All competitions was held as competition over two rounds against the clock with one jump-off against the clock.
+All competitions were held over two rounds against the clock including one jump-off - a final round in the event of a tie - against the clock.